yhu4592/ITM-444-Cloud-Computing-Technologies/itmo-444/week-07/questions.md

 8. Suppose you wanted to build a simple image-sharing web site.
 How would you design it if the site was intended to serve people in one region of the world?
 How would you then expand it to work globally?

+I would design a three-tier application in order to have more reliability, performance, and scalabilty with the large number of users.
+However, if a dedicated team can be managed and coordinated, I would design a four-tier application in order to separate protocol and security issues from the application server.
+Regardless, a three- or four-tier design can be expanded by replicating the designs in datacenters around the world with a global load balancer forwarding requests to the closest datacenter.
+We may also need to set up POPs to help connect to ISPs that are farther away from the datacenters.

 9. What is a message bus architecture and how might one be used?